gonespy/bstormps3/README.md

 See [here](http://aluigi.altervista.org/papers/gslist.cfg) for a list of games that use Gamespy.

+The following games have been reported by users as working to some degree:

+* 50 Cent: Blood on the Sand

 ## Would it be possible to resurrect the online multiplayer for other games that used Gamespy?
 Yes.
 Others have made replacement servers for many PC games over the years (C&C Red Alert 3, Battlefield 2, Battlefield 2142...).
 Some work similar to this project.
 Some require modifications to the game client as well - and some of _those_ were shut down because the publisher issued DMCA takedown notices due to the authors modifying the game code.